playcanvas/developer.playcanvas.com/content/en/tutorials/intermediate/using-assets.md

 };
 ```

-Now, instead of getting the assets by their name, we're using `this.letters` which is the script attribute we declared and we're getting the asset by the resource id that is stored from the Designer.
-So now, you could drop in any two assets into the `update_asset.js` script in the Designer and pressing space will switch between them.
+Now, instead of getting the assets by their name, we're using `this.letters` which is the script attribute we declared and we're getting the asset by the resource id that is stored from the Editor.
+So now, you could drop in any two assets into the `update_asset.js` script in the Editor and pressing space will switch between them.

 ## The complete script